erichelgeson/Kicad-STM32/README.md

 - symbols : 2 for each ; one is KLC compliant (let me know if it isn't !), the other is "part like", and usefull when capturing schematics while playing with breadboards

-**At this time, two symbols are still missing : those for the Pills with broken out SWD header.
+**At this time, symbols for the Pills with broken out SWD header are still missing.
 Coming soon.**

 - footprints : 3 for each.
 They are of three kinds ; one is eye candy with a nice silkscreen.
 The two other ones consider that the "Pill" is on pin headers +- socket headers, and that there is room underneath for components : courtyards are limited to the headers.
 One of them adds a breakout to the PCB for the SWD port : this can be usefull (for example if the project has a remote connector for flashing/debugging).
 Footprints are oriented the same way that the pinout drawings that can be found all over the web : USB socket downside for the BlackPill, upside for the BluePill.
 In my opinion, this makes things easier.